 The Academic Senate expects that assessment is conducted and the report is written by the instructor teaching the General Education course.
 However, TAs and student readers (if applicable) can contribute to assessment efforts.

 5. How do I write an assessment report for a General Education course?

-(1) Identify your name, GE course, and number of students enrolled
+(1) Identify your name, GE course, GE Category, and number of students enrolled

 (2) To what extent do your current course outline and course assignments correspond with the learning outcomes for your GE course?

 (3) Summarize the extent to which you felt students successfully met the learning outcomes.
 Please describe BOTH your assessment method (e.g. mapping final exam questions or a rubric to learning outcomes) AND your assessment results (e.g. 80% of students achieved learning outcome 1, 70% of students achieved learning outcome 2, 60% of students achieved learning outcome 3, etc.).
 Use quantitative or qualitative evidence as applicable.